SherryLabs/sherry-sdk/docs/docs/api-reference/parameters/parameters.md

 ### Address Parameters

 For inputs that expect blockchain addresses (e.g., Ethereum addresses).
+Address parameters also support the special `'sender'` keyword that resolves to the user's wallet address.

 **Interface:**